 Both.
 Most people like to enjoy their hot tubs outside and our hot tubs are designed for the Canadian winter.
 However, for any one who wants the ease of an indoor hot tub, Canadian Hot Tubs is the perfect choice.
 Canadian Hot Tubs are assembled on site…they can easily be moved through doorways and down stairs.
 This is a distinct advantage over acrylic spas that often require a crane to move into position.

 Can I assemble my hot tub myself?

 Our hot tubs are designed to be assembled by anyone with good “handyman” skills and tools.
-Our tubs come with a DVD and manual and we are here to answer questions.
+Our hot tubs come with a manual, detailed online videos and of course we are here to help.
 If you don’t have the time, any local contractor will be able to help you, or we may be able to recommend someone in your area.

 What kind of base will I need for my Canadian Hot Tub?

 When your hot tub is filled with water in will weigh several tonnes, depending on the size.
 For outdoors installation, a concrete pad is best, but you can use patio stones or railway ties as long as they are solid enough to support the weight and won’t shift.
 For indoor installations, a concrete basement floor is ideal.